jtl-software/connector-documentation/index.rst

 FAQ (Frequently Asked Questions)
 --------------------------------

-A list of the frequently asked questions regarding the development of an own connector.
+A list of the most frequently asked questions regarding the development with JTL-Connector.

 .. toctree::
    :hidden: